Application Process

 Advanced Placement of Students

-Refer to the Advanced Placement of Students policy in the admitting college’s catalog.
+Refer to Advanced Placement of Students policy in the admitting institution’s catalog.

 Graduation Policy

-Students must have successfully completed all general education courses and all nursing courses with a grade of “C” or better.
-Upon completion, the student’s status will be submitted to the state board of nursing declaring that the student wishes to sit for the licensing examination.
+Students must have successfully completed all general education courses and all nursing courses with a grade of “C” or better and have met the graduation requirements set by their attending college.
+Upon completion of the program, the student’s status will be submitted to the Arkansas State Board of Nursing declaring that the student wishes to sit for the licensing examination.